Transaction Retry Architecture With Retry Coordinator

 -

-The Master partitions the full token ring equally among all registered Slaves and sends each Slave its range, tagged with the target minute (
+The Master partitions the full token ring equally among all registered Retry-Coordinator-Slaves and sends each Retry-Coordinator-Slave its range, tagged with

-Each Slave receives its range, divides it equally among its registered Orchestrators, and pushes sub-range updates downstream.
+Each Retry-Coordinator-Slave divides its range equally among its registered Orchestrators and pushes sub-range updates downstream.

 -